FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     - **With decorator:**

       ```javascript
-      import React from 'react';
+      import React from "react";
-      import * as actionCreators from './actionCreators';
+      import * as actionCreators from "./actionCreators";
-      import { bindActionCreators } from 'redux';
+      import { bindActionCreators } from "redux";
-      import { connect } from 'react-redux';
+      import { connect } from "react-redux";

       function mapStateToProps(state) {
         return { todos: state.todos };